 I encourage you to take a closer look at what is in your other skin care and makeup products too.
 You can do this by starting to read the labels and by looking up your your your current products on EWG's Skin Deep Database.
 It is my go-to resource for researching product safety and I love that every single Beautycounter product is rated between 0-2 on it.
 What we put on our skin today DOES affect our bodies (and your baby's if you are pregnant) in the long run.

 Other Tools and Products That Were Lifesavers

 Body Pillow - Forget the fancy pregnant pillows...
 I ordered one and promptly returned it because it was uncomfortable and hard to flip side to side in (plus I needed my nice memory foam pillow for my head in order to sleep well and not have neck pain).
 I found a body pillow like this one to be the best option (Target also carries them).
-My husband calls it the great wall of china, but gets that it's a necessity haha.
+My husband calls it the great wall of china since it separates us, but he gets that it's a necessity haha.
 Although once I'm done being pregnant I'm suspicious that he might "accidentally" lose it...

 Expecting You: A Keepsake Pregnancy Journal - I searched all over for the perfect pregnancy journal that had good prompts and was beautiful (read NOT cheesy) and finally ordered this one.
 I LOVE it!